inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Markers
 ~~~~~~~

-DSCP markers set the codepoint of the crossing packets.
+DSCP markers set the codepoint (DSCP field) of packets.
 The codepoint
 determines the further processing of the packet in the router or in the
 core of the DiffServ domain.

 The :ned:`DscpMarker` module sets the DSCP field (lower six bits of
-TypeOfService/TrafficClass) of IP datagrams to the value specified by
+the TypeOfService/TrafficClass field) of IP datagrams to the values specified by
 the :par:`dscps` parameter.
 The :par:`dscps` parameter is a space-separated
 list of codepoints.
-You can specify a different value for each input gate:
+A different value can be specified for each input gate,
-packets arrived at the :math:`i^{th}` input gate are marked with the
+where the :math:`i^{th}` value is used for packets arriving at the :math:`i^{th}` input gate.
-:math:`i^{th}` value.
-If there are fewer values than gates, the last one
-is used for extra gates.
+If there are fewer values than gates, the last value is used for any extra gates.

 The DSCP values are enumerated in the :file:`DSCP.msg` file.
 You can
-use both names and integer values in the :par:`dscps` parameter.
+specify DSCP values using either their names or integer values in the :par:`dscps` parameter.

 For example, the following lines are equivalent: